Riyaonweb/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissorss
-A simple Rock Paper Scissors Game
-Rock > Scissors
-Paper > Rock
-Scissors > Paper
-The game gets the Computer Choice and Player Choice to give Result at the end.
+Create Rock Paper Scissor game which will be played for 5 rounds oppposite to computer.
+Ultimately it will display the result calculating the highest score in 5 rounds.

+##Features
+-Computer randomly selects value and player will click on buttons to select value.
+-Depending on the choices it will display the score for rounds.
+-Gives the result at the end depending on highest score.

+##Technical Skills
+-HTML
+-CSS
+-JavaScript